hrivera2014/Cajas/README.md

 R: Great!
 What kind of game would you like to play, and do you have any specific rules or requirements in mind for the game?

 P: Ok debes seguir mis instrucciones.
-El desafio es para ti, consiste en lo siguiente: hay cinco cajas detrás de dos de ellas no hay nada en otra hay una sorpresa para ti.
+El desafío es para ti, consiste en lo siguiente: hay cinco cajas detrás de dos de ellas no hay nada en otra hay una sorpresa para ti.
 Debes escoger una de ellas, la que tu quieras, y no se abren hasta que yo diga.
 Entonces escoge una caja de las cinco.